MonishLokhande/MDRS_monitoring_overlay/README.md

 ## Online Dashboard
 Sensor dashboard accessable at io.adafruit.com using Purdue MDRS credentials

-Dahsboard is customizable to allow for text and buttons to be added (This cold be used to log off-nominal systems, research / EVA logs, and other crew logs that are be remotely accessible)
+Dashboard is customizable to allow for text and buttons to be added (This cold be used to log off-nominal systems, research / EVA logs, and other crew logs that are be remotely accessible)

 Here's a screenshot of our adafruit "dashboard"
 <img src="adafruit_dash_screenshot.jpg">